- Starting your trip in Passau, the City of Three Rivers

 Maybe you have recently got into cycling and would like to do more over consecutive days, or maybe you‘re looking for a more energetic alternative to your usual vacation?
 If you’re looking for an opportunity to try some quiet roads, cycle paths or some accessible, cycle friendly routes these trips might be for you.
 You’ll come across some gently undulating terrain and the odd cheeky challenge, so we’d generally expect those on a Grade 2 trip to ride their bikes relatively frequently at home, perhaps commuting to work or heading out for some leisurely rides at the weekend.

 We just LOVED the whole thing – route, weather, food, scenery, being outside – it was probably one of the best holidays we have had.
 Getting exercise every day and being able to eat Austrian cakes without guilt was a win-win.

 Dates & Prices

-We have an upgrade option available on this trip.
-If you’d like to opt for this please select the ‘Hotel/Room Upgrade’ supplement below when booking online.
+If you’d like to upgrade your rooms/hotels, please select the ‘Hotel/Room Upgrade’ supplement below when booking online.

 A) Accommodation (shared twin / double en suite rooms) in good quality 3 and 4 star hotels